-These Chocolate Covered Peanut Butter Eggs are not like what you would typically get in a store…they’re better!
-This recipe combines a light and fluffy, peanut butter filling, that’s chilled then dipped in a semi-sweet melted chocolate.
-They’re easy to make, require only 6 ingredients, and taste absolutely incredible!
+These Chocolate Covered Peanut Butter Eggs combine a light and fluffy, peanut butter filling, that's chilled then dipped in a semi-sweet melted chocolate.
+They're easy to make, require only 6 ingredients, and taste absolutely incredible!

 You can use a hand mixer or a stand mixer for this recipe, and you'll also need a few other essential tools, which I've listed below.